Support Worker

 Support Worker employer: Prospero Health & Social Care - Liverpool

 Join our dedicated team of Support Workers in Anglesey, where you will have the opportunity to make a meaningful impact on the lives of individuals in need.
 We offer flexible shifts, competitive pay rates, and a supportive work culture that prioritises employee growth and development.
-With a focus on compassion and teamwork, we empower our staff to thrive while providing essential care and support to those we serve.
+With a focus on compassion and teamwork, we empower our staff to thrive while providing essential support to those we serve.

 Contact Detail: